Kinggerm/GetOrganelle/README.md

 ## How To

-<b>In practise, what you actually need is just typing in one simple command as suggested in <a href="## Example">Example</a></b>.
+<b>What you actually need to do is just typing in one simple command as suggested in <a href="## Example">Example</a></b>.
 But you are still invited to read the following introductions:

 <b>Preparing Data</b>